Subscribe to the Real Truth for FREE news and analysis.Subscribe Now

 The Knox Bible most accurately reflects the Greek meaning of the first part of II Corinthians 6:2: “I have answered your prayer, He says, in a [not the only one] time of pardon, I have brought you help in a [not the] day of salvation.”

 Those who misread this verse have not considered that if salvation was only open during the time of Paul, then it is not open to anyone now—including you and me!
-Just as Paul lived over 19 centuries before our time, do not forget that he also was quoting a verse that was recorded many centuries before his time.
+Just as Paul lived approximately 2,000 years before our time, do not forget that he also was quoting a verse that was recorded many centuries before his time.
 To which age should these two references to the verse be assigned?

-It is certainly true that today is the only day of salvation for all those who have been called, having their minds opened to God’s truth.
-There is no escaping that all such people are having their opportunity for salvation now!
+It is certainly true that for all those who have been called, having their minds opened to God’s truth, such people are having their opportunity for salvation now!
 Once people understand the truth (Jms.
 4:17; Heb.
 10:26), there is no turning back.
 If God is revealing His truth to you at this time—then you must now act on it!
 This is, then, “a” day of salvation for all those being called today.
 There will be no second opportunity for people who reject God’s truth.

 Few will heed and respond to God’s wonderful truth, made available to them in this age.
 You have been blessed to read it now.
 Most will ignore the opportunity to qualify to rule with Christ over the nations (Rev. 5:10; Matt.
 5:5; Luke 19:11-27).
 Reading the truth contained in this article will prove to be little more than “for a witness” for many because they will not grasp the tremendous significance of God’s Plan and their potential role in it.